mozilla/addons-server/docs/topics/api/accounts.rst

     This API requires :doc:`authentication <auth>` and `Users:Edit` permission to delete accounts other than your own.

 This endpoint allows the account to be deleted.
-The reviews and ratings created by the user will be deleted and all the user's details are cleared.
+The data will be permanently removed, including profile details (picture, user name, display name, location, home page, biography, occupation), notification preferences, reviews, and collections.
+If the user authored any add-ons they will also be deleted, unless ownership is shared with other authors.
+In that case, the user will be removed as an author and the remaining authors will maintain ownership of the add-on.

 .. http:delete:: /api/v4/accounts/account/(int:user_id|string:username)/